-How to make a turntable for model painting.
+How to make a turntable for model and miniature painting.

 For painting models a turntable, aka Lazy Susan, that you can rotate to access all sides of a model without touching is the way to go.
 They’re particularly useful when spray painting so you can cover all angles in a single spray action rather than stopping and starting the air flow and possibly getting different densities as you do.